Jára Cimrman: Contributions

 Another one of his great inventions was also the internet itself, although without the widespread use of computers.
 Due to the technologies available at the time he had to rely on telephones.
 His internet basically consisted of an old circus tent where the maestro arranged the telephone apparatus for various pensioned high school teachers to answer all kinds of questions people asked.
-The well known WWW prefix as well originated here.
+The well known WWW prefix also originated here.
 One of the teachers' name was Weber and since he stuttered, he introduced himself as "W-W-W.Weber."
-His achievements in this field go even further, thanks to Mr. Šustr, who was responsible for answering biologically themed questions. Šustr answered every one by operating with field mice (African elephant's weight was equivalent to 30,000 mice, a weasel was 1.5 times faster than a mouse etc.).
-This is the first recorded use of mouse as a peripheral in computer technology.
+His achievements in this field went even further, thanks to Mr. Šustr, who was responsible for answering biologically themed questions. Šustr answered each one by operating with field mice (African elephant's weight was equivalent to 30,000 mice, a weasel was 1.5 times faster than a mouse, etc.).
+This marks the first recorded use of mouse as a peripheral in computer technology.